 Adonai means ‘ruler’ or ‘lord’, but let’s use a modern term: manager.
 Adonai manages the multiverse Elohim created.

-And then there is Shaddai El Chai, which means ‘Almighty-Life-Power’ – awesome God-name, isn’t it?
+Last but by no means least there is Shaddai El Chai, which means ‘Almighty-Life-Power’ – awesome God-name, isn’t it?

-Let’s put it together:
+Let’s put this together:

 He exists – I Have Been Being – Power(s) – the Ruler – the Almighty Life-power.

-This paints a hazy image of God on our religious canvas.
+This paints a hazy image of God on our inner religious canvas.
 God is the unchanging Reality who creates a multiverse of ever-changing manifestations.
 He-she is the source of all powers and forces and vitalizes the multiverse with His-her Life-power (Sacred Spirit) to bring forth living beings.
 And He-she manages (guides) those life forms.

 I work on my big picture of ‘God’ every day.
 It may never get clear enough, but I don’t think it will ever get boring.
 What portrait would you sketch?